cozec/video_landmark/README.md

 # Video Landmark Processing

 This project provides tools for processing videos to detect and work with facial landmarks.
+Example vidoes contain one speaker saying "Van" and "Fan".
+The output video contains the landmarks of the speaker saying "Fan" side to side with the landmarks of the speaker saying "Van".

 ## Features